JuliaKukulies/juliakukulies.github.io/research.md

 title: "Research interests"
 ---

-My long-term scientific goal is to **understand, model, and predict convective storms** and their impact on precipitation other water cycle components.
+My long-term scientific goal is to **understand, model, and predict convective storms** and their impact on precipitation and other water cycle components.

 ## Ph.D. thesis